 Ongoing research lines within Heart Failure & Arrhythmias

 PI’s and staff members of the Heart Failure & Arrhythmias Research program were invited to give a short pitch about their research, funding and future plans for the coming years.
 This resulted in this overview and the two figures presented below.

 |Victor van Hinsbergh/ Pieter Koolwijk||VUmc||Physiology||Dia|

 Figure 1.
 Overview of Principal Investigators within the Heart Failure & Arrhythmias Research Program.
 Click on 'Dia' for more information about this research line.

 Figure 2.
-Overview of collaboration within the Heart Failure & Arrhytmias (HF&A) Research Program and between Principal Investigators of D&M and other ACS Research Programs.
+Overview of collaboration within the Heart Failure & Arrhythmias (HF&A) Research Program and between Principal Investigators of D&M and other ACS Research Programs.
 Lines represent ongoing collaboration between D&M Principal Investigators.
-Asterisks indicate program leaders: Connie Benzina and Bianca Brundel.
+Asterisks indicate program leaders: Connie Bezzina and Bianca Brundel.